Rugged beautiful scenery

 The rocky and uninhabited Repovesi National Park has become one of Southern Finland’s most popular destinations for nature tourism.

 The park has a dense network of trails and three marked hiking trails.
 The most popular of these is the 5 km-long Ketunlenkki (fox’s loop).
-It begins at the Lapinsalmi car park, and hikers soon have to cross the Lapinsalmi suspension bridge.
+It begins at the Lapinsalmi car park, and hikers soon have to cross the Lapinsalmi by boat or hand-pulled ferry.

 The route includes an almost vertical climb of more than 200 steps up the Katajavuori slope and the Ketunlossi ferry, which crosses Määkijänsalmi.
 The hikers operate it themselves using their own muscle power.